 What are the Most Trusted Redacting Marker Brands?

-Artline makes the best redacting markers.
+Artline makes the most favorite redacting markers.
 They are affordable as well, so if you are on a tight budget, you should have no problems buying these markers.
 Alternatively, you can opt for Sharpie pens.
 They are not redacting pens but the black ones are very pigmented, which can also be effective in concealing sensitive information.
 As long as you are hiding black text, you shouldn’t have problems using Sharpie pens.

 How Do You Black Out Confidential Information?